 How much does it cost to be a Girl Scout?

 Girl Scouts is unlike many other youth activities in that it depends on active adult involvement (volunteers) rather than charging large fees.
-Because of this, the national membership dues are only $12 per year and include accident and activity insurance.
-The annual membership registration price moves to $15 beginning September 2013.
+Because of this, the national membership dues are only $15 per year and include accident and activity insurance.

 Most Girl Scouts participate in the annual Girl Scout Cookie Sale Program.
 The ‘learnings and earnings’ from this and a Fall Product Sale are what girls use for planning, budgeting and paying for most of their own activities.
 Additionally, most troops ask girls to contribute “Troop Dues,” a small amount of money which is collected at each meeting.